MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection.md

 #### Detecting and remediating CobaltStrike (public preview)

 One of the most common post-exploitation frameworks used in human-operated ransomware attacks is CobaltStrike.
-Threat Intelligence teams across Microsoft track Tactics, Techniques, and Procedures (TTPs) on multiple activity groups that deploy ransomware to identify patterns of behavior which can be used to defend against specific strategies and threat vectors used by malicious actors.
+Threat Intelligence teams across Microsoft track Tactics, Techniques, and Procedures (TTPs) on multiple activity groups that deploy ransomware to identify patterns of behavior that can be used to defend against specific strategies and threat vectors used by malicious actors.
 These ransomware activity groups all, at some point in the attack life cycle, involve deploying a CobaltStrike Beacon to a victim’s computer to enable hands-on keyboard activity.

 CobaltStrike enables customization of multiple aspects of the attack, from the ability to host multiple listeners responding to different protocols, to how the main client-side component (Beacon) should perform code injection and run post-exploitation jobs.
 When Microsoft Defender detects CobaltStrike, it can intelligently find and collect key indicators-of-compromise.
 Once captured, these indicators are -shared throughout Microsoft’s product stack for detection and protection purposes.

-Microsoft Defender’s command and control detection is not limited to CobaltStrike.
+Microsoft Defender’s command and control detection isn't limited to CobaltStrike.
 Microsoft Defender can capture key IoCs of multiple malware families.
-The indicators are shared across the Microsoft protection stack to protect customers and alert them in the event of a compromise.
+The indicators are shared across the Microsoft protection stack to protect customers and alert them if there's a compromise.

 Blocking command-and-control communication can severely impede a targeted attack, giving defenders time to find the initial entry vectors and close them down before another attempted attack.